rdtheriault/PiDMP/README.md

 www-data ALL=(ALL) NOPASSWD: /home/pi/temp/

-***Run commands at everystart up
+NOTES

+-Download tightvnc client (Java program) to remote onto the Pi (Putty works well too)

+-x11vnc - use to remote view DISPLAY 0:0 (the one showing on the TV) Port 5901

-vncserver - allows you to connect to second display via tightvnc client
+-vncserver - allows you to connect to second display (via tightvnc client) Port 5900

+-You will need to get the IP address so you can get to the webpage (ifconfig works)